Stuyk/rebar-altv/docs/api/server/getters-vehicles.md

 # Getters - Vehicles

-A vehicles getter gives information about all vehicles.
+The vehicles getter gives information about all vehicles.

 ```ts
 import { useVehiclesGetter } from '@Server/getters/vehicles.js';